hamish-milne/OHDL/Spec.md

 | `true`                 | Boolean true           | BOOL           |
 | `false`                | Boolean false          | BOOL           |

 Note the underscores in the examples, which can be used in the binary, octal or hexadecimal patterns (collectively known as bit-pattern literals) as separators.
-They can be used as many times as is needed after the ‘c’, ‘b’ or ‘x’ in the literal, and are ignored by the synthesiser.
+They can be used as many times as is needed after the `c`, `b` or `x` in the literal, and are ignored by the synthesiser.

+To avoid confusion, C-style octal literals e.g. `01234` are explicitly disallowed.

 Whenever a literal is used in code, it is coerced into whatever type is expected at that point to ensure that the representation of the value is consistent with what is given.
 For bit-pattern literals, their representation is just that, so the only change that is made is to zero-pad the number if necessary.
 The same is true for strings.
 For signed decimal numbers, this changes slightly as to keep representation, the number must be sign-extended if it is negative.
 Real numbers are synthesised as their closest binary approximation for that type, though a warning will be shown if any precision is being lost.

 In the case where a value is entirely out of range for that type, or the assignment is nonsensical (e.g. string to integer) an error occurs.
 Explicit casts can be used in this case to force the value to be accepted.

 One important point is that only decimal literals can be negated without a cast.
 This is because the hex, octal and binary forms should represent the exact bit pattern, and the result of a negation is therefore undefined.
 You should cast to a signed type and then perform the negation in these circumstances (it will still be a constant literal).
 Note that the negation is performed as if the literal were of the type it has been cast to, so if the width is different from the target type, the result may not be as expected: